codewizard26/weather-wizard-app/README.md

 # NOTE
 1. Don't Create Pull Request to update "readme.md" File.

-2. Don't create pull request to master branch
+2. Create pull request to only master branch

 3. Maintain proper folder structure.

 4. In case you need to add an external package, install it by using npm.
 Don't push the complete package file here

 5. The pull request should be relevant and useful

 # Steps to run the project